 - reveal a range of views.

-You can run focus groups as a stand-alone event or part of a bigger event, such as a workshop session or an open day.
+You can run focus groups as a stand-alone or as part of a bigger event, such as a workshop or an open day.

 - An efficient way to get lots of information and explore views in depth.